janosgyerik/hiring-tools/interview-questions/programming/README.md

 ### Maven

-- Is there a recommended project layout for source code, unit tests, properties files?
+- What is the recommended project layout for source code, unit tests, properties files?
-- Name some commands that you know: clean, compile, test, package, install
+- Name some frequently used commands: clean, compile, test, package, install
 - What is the difference between `compile` and `install`?
-- How would you create a JAR file from your project?
+- How to create a JAR file from a project?
-- Does the `package` command execute unit tests?

 ### Spring

 - Which components of Spring have you worked with?
 Core, Jdbc, testing, JPA
 - What are the main approaches of configuring an application with Spring?
-- What are the advantages and drawbacks of XML-based configuration?
-- What are the advantages and drawbacks of annotation-based configuration?
+- What are the key differences between XML-based and annotation-based configuration?

 General programming theory questions
 ------------------------------------